 Several readers have asked me for a handful of good silver mining names.
 Unfortunately, these companies are smaller, many with resources outside of the U.S. and Canada.
 I would prefer to keep any "leveraged" silver pick tied more directly to the physical silver market, absent shaky foreign ownership titles, unpredictable tax/regulatory changes, and spontaneous operating challenges, all rolled up into an enterprise earning little profit or even losing money.
 For me, a straightforward leveraged product on silver quotes will suffice and simplify my risks - the most efficient choice in this category for retail investors is AGQ.

 Is silver guaranteed to rise substantially in September?
 No, it may fumble around another month or two before finding a stronger bid.
-If U.S. stock and bond markets continue to slide this autumn, a recession in industrial demand and drained liquidity in the markets by the Federal could hold silver prices down for a spell.
+If U.S. stock and bond markets continue to slide this autumn, a recession in industrial demand and drained liquidity in the financial/commodity markets by the Federal could hold silver prices down for a spell.
 However, this scenario should also lead to considerably greater bank liquidity and lower interest rates by early next year.
 At that point, silver may skyrocket back above $30 an ounce.

 My thinking is silver either begins to rise in price now or will climb even faster at the beginning of next year.
 Because I cannot pinpoint exactly when oversized buying tilts the supply/demand balance in favor of bulls, a cost-average approach to AGQ may be the smartest risk-adjusted way to build a position.
 If you buy an opening stake now and silver immediately takes off, you will still participate.
 But, if silver struggles in price for another month or two, you can add to your AGQ holdings at lower quotes, preparing for the turnaround without predicting which day the final bottom is outlined.
 Then, late in the year, if silver has still not jumped into an uptrend, you can finish purchasing a full position.